 The candidates are working in oils and the work will not be dry the next day, what should we do?

 Please try and schedule any work that needs time for drying or firing as early as possible in the examination period.
 You must ensure that all work is thoroughly dried before it is despatched.

 I’m not happy with my student’s results, what should I do?

 You can request an Enquiry About Results service.
 There are several options and a fee is payable.
 You would need to use CIE Direct to make an application.
 Full details can be found in our guide here.

 How can I talk to other teachers using Cambridge syllabuses and share ideas?

 The Forum is the pace to start and contribute to discussions with other teachers.
 It is a great way to share ideas and inspiration and to gain support from other teaching colleagues in Cambridge schools.
-You can access the forum through the Teacher Support website, under the Community tab.
+You can access the forum through the School Support Hub, under the Community tab.